xivalex/genshin_gacha/README.md

   - The Pity for a guaranteed 5★ is 50
   - The Drops Amount is 500 Primogems
   - The Drops Interval is 120 Seconds
+  - The Playback speed of the videos are changed to 3x speed
 ```

 3. Test the program by typing `!wstats` in your chat.
 It should initially display as 0 value for both **Primogems** and **Pity**.
 If command did not respond, check the following possible causes: